laravel/docs/scheduling.md

 <a name="scheduling-artisan-closure-commands"></a>
 #### Scheduling Artisan Closure Commands

-If you want to schedule an Artisan command defined by a closure, you can chain the scheduling-related methods after the command's definition:
+If you want to schedule an Artisan command defined by a closure, you may chain the scheduling related methods after the command's definition:

     Artisan::command('delete:recent-users', function () {
         DB::table('recent_users')->delete();
     })->purpose('Delete recent users')->daily();

-If you need to pass arguments to the closure command, you can use the `schedule` method:
+If you need to pass arguments to the closure command, you may provide them to the `schedule` method:

     Artisan::command('emails:send {user}', function ($user) {
         // ...